I know a person who works for JP Morgan who managed to get a degree without going to college.

 You have stood out from the crowd.

-You have gained the decision-makers attention.
+You have gained the attention of the decision-makers.
 As anyone who has studied marketing will tell you, this is the first thing you must do in any marketing campaign.

 And of course, applying for a job is indeed a marketing campaign (i.e.) the marketing of you.